cyverse-archive/DE/services/apps/README.markdown

-The test.sh script uses the discoenv/de-db and discoenv/de-db-loader images to get a PostgreSQL container running locally (listening on local port 5432) and then runs the Metadactyl's unit tests from within a Clojure container created with the official Docker image.
+The test.sh script uses the discoenv/de-db and discoenv/de-db-loader images to get a PostgreSQL container running locally (listening on local port 5432) and then runs the Apps service's unit tests from within a Clojure container created with the official Docker image.

 test.sh will kill and remove any containers named 'de-db' when it first starts